DHBW-Inf20/houseofcompiler/README.md

               - System.out.println
               - System.err.print
               - System.err.println
+          - Strings can be used in System.out.println
           - no inheritance
           - no imports and packages
           - no interfaces and abstract classes
           - no Arrays and Exceptions
+          - no static methods
+            - only "public static void main(String[] args)" for the main class
 ```

 ## Used Tools